-- (1) When minutes of an ordinary meeting of the Council are distributed for consideration prior to their confirmation at the next meeting, if a member is dissatisfied with the accuracy of the minutes, the member may provide the local government with a written copy of the alternative wording to amend the minutes no later than 7 clear working days before the next ordinary meeting of the Council. - (2) At the next ordinary meeting of the Council, the member who provided the alternative wording shall, at the time for confirmation of minutes- - (a) state the item or items with which he or she is dissatisfied; and - (b) propose a motion clearly outlining the alternative wording to amend the minutes. - (3) Members must not discuss items of business contained in the minutes, other than discussion as to their accuracy as a record of the proceedings.
+- (1) When minutes of an ordinary Council meeting are distributed for consideration prior to their confirmation at the next meeting, if a Member is dissatisfied with the accuracy of the minutes, the Member may provide the local government with a written copy of the alternative wording to amend the minutes no later than 7 clear working days before the next ordinary Council meeting. - (2) At the next ordinary Council meeting, the Member who provided the alternative wording shall, at the time for confirmation of minutes- - (a) state the item or items with which he or she is dissatisfied; and - (b) propose a motion clearly outlining the alternative wording to amend the minutes. - (3) Members must not discuss items of business contained in the minutes, other than discussion as to their accuracy as a record of the proceedings.